…Lloyd Moore's ‘Music, thou Queen of Souls’ [gave] a lyrical and passionate platform to [soprano] Ailish Tynan…

 Listen to "For Music" (below) performed by Anna Patalong (soprano) and Elizabeth Rossiter (piano).

 The British composer Lloyd Moore has produced a most enticing song cycle that deserves to be popular.
-His musical language is immediately engaging, open and spontaneous, yet with meticulous attention to detail ... everything is practical and precisely imagined.
+His musical language is immediately engaging, open and spontaneous, yet with meticulous attention to detail ...
+The vocal writing is clear and fluent, with a pleasing directness.
+Moore has succeeded in finding an apt, well-balanced voice–piano relationship for each song.
+The piano writing is full of interest: repetitive figures feature frequently and sonorities veer from darkly sensuous harmonies to moments of glittering brightness ... everything is practical and precisely imagined.

 The idea of composing a set of songs for voice and piano was prompted by the first of them, Music, thou Queen of Souls, which was originally written for the NMC Songbook CD project in 2008.
 I felt strongly that this single item needed a wider context and so, at intervals over the next couple of years, I added a further five settings of texts by English poets to keep it company.